scottslowe/weblog/content/post/2017-04-12-linux-migration-april-2017-progress-report.md

 tags:
 - Linux
 - Fedora
-- Macintosh
+- macOS
 title: 'The Linux Migration: April 2017 Progress Report'
 url: /2017/04/12/linux-migration-april-2017-progress-report/
 ---

-In December 2016, I kicked off a migration to Linux (from OS X) as my primary laptop OS.
+In December 2016, I kicked off a migration to Linux (from macOS) as my primary laptop OS.
 In the nearly 4 months since the [initial progress report][xref-1], I've published a series of articles providing updates on things like [which Linux distribution][xref-2] I selected, how I'm handling [running VMs][xref-3] on my Linux laptop, and integration with corporate collaboration systems ([here][xref-4], [here][xref-5], and [here][xref-6]).
 I thought that these "along the way" posts would be sufficient to keep readers informed, but I've had a couple of requests in the last week about how the migration is going.
 This post will help answer that question by summarizing what's happened so far.<!--more-->

 Let me start by saying that I am _actively using a Linux-powered laptop as my primary laptop right now,_ and I have been doing so since early February.
 All the posts I've published so far have been updates of how things are going "in production," so to speak.
 The following sections describe my current, active environment.